jamespohalloran/tina-debug-kaliriu/content/english/_index.md

   link: "/projects"
 benefits:
   title_1: Quality
-  description_1: We manage to convey the advantages of your product beyond of what
+  description_1: We convey the advantages of your product beyond of what is obvious.
-    is obvious.
   title_2: Experience
-  description_2: You will feel that you are in the hands of excellent professionals
-    at all times.
+  description_2: You will be in the hands of professionals at all times.
   title_3: Fast turnaround
-  description_3: 'Not only do we move fast but will also be aware of all our steps
+  description_3: Not only do we move fast and take you along every step of the way.
-    moving forward. '
   title_4: Customer-First
   description_4: We foresee the needs of users and aim to exceed their expectations
     at every touchpoint.